bekzhanno/ToDoListUsingDjango/README.md

 # ToDoListUsingDjango
 ## Title:
-a ToDo application with authentication using Django
+ToDo application with authentication using Django
 ## Installation

 PyPI